Written by Vanessa Pike-Russell

 A glass tank is preferred over plastic tanks, which will scratch and will not be able to hold the humidity within the ventilated lids.
 A glass lid on a glass tank helps keep the temperature and humidity within hermit crab’s habitat, allowing for a slight gap for airflow.
 This airflow of fresh air into the humid environment will help to cut down on mould and bacteria, which can cause illness and even death among hermit crabs, often detected by a musty or ammonia odor.

 Substrate is what we call the material that lines the bottom of the tank, and creates the ‘beach’ within your crabitat.
-The most popular substrates being: sanitised beach sand; damp coconut fiber (eg. T-Rex Forest Bed), quality play sand (eg. Tropical Play Sand, Aragonite sands, Play Box sand and others not used for concrete or building industry); crushed coral; fine river pebbles; and other hermit crab-safe substrates suitable for your climate.
-You will need enough of a depth to cover your largest Land Hermit Crab; often twice the height is sufficient for them to bury.
+The most popular substrates being: sanitised beach sand; damp coconut fiber (eg. T-Rex Forest Bed), quality play sand (eg. Tropical Play Sand, Aragonite sands, Play Box sand and others not used for concrete or building industry).
+You will need enough of a depth to cover your largest Land Hermit Crab; three times the height is sufficient for them to bury.

 An Under Tank Heater or U.T.H. is a heat pad made especially for small animals and reptiles.
+Despite the name, the UTH is used on the back wall of your habitat.
 Popular brands are: Euro-Rep (UK/Aus); Four Paws(U.S.); PetZone (Australia); ZooMed(UK/Aus and US versions).
-An U.T.H. is used to keep the hermit crabs warm by gently warming the glass floor of the tank, in turn warming the sand.
-You may need a thermostat with probe to regulate the warmth of the sand at the glass level within your tank if the artificial heating temperature rises above 26oC or 75oF.
+An U.T.H. is used to keep the hermit crabs warm by gently warming the glass wall of the tank and objects in the tank..
+You may need a thermostat with probe to regulate your temperature.

-An overhead light can also provide warmth in your tank as well as needed UV exposure.
+If you are more experienced pet owner, an overhead light can also provide warmth in your tank as well as needed UVB exposure.

 A thermometer is used to observe the temperature inside the tank.
 Thermometers come in three main types: the adhesive fish tank style, based on a sticker that changes colour as the temperature at the glass raises; the circular reptile-type thermometers which are based on a coil which contracts or expands; a digital gauge which uses a probe and allows you to measure the temperature at more than one location.